Universal-Basic-Compute/serenissima/backend/docs/problems.md

 ### 2. Homeless Employee Impact

 -   **Description**: This problem is reported to an employer if one of their employees is homeless.
 -   **Detection**: When a citizen is identified as homeless (see above), the system checks if they have a job.
-If so, and if the employer (`ranBy` in the professional buildings table) is different from the employee, a problem is created for the employer.
+If so, and if the employer (`runBy` in the professional buildings table) is different from the employee, a problem is created for the employer.
 -   **Impact/Severity**: Low.
 The employer is informed that their employee's productivity could be reduced by up to 50%.
 -   **Suggested Solutions**:
     -   Discuss housing options with the employee.